Return to Home Return to Overview Strategy Guide

 Target

 An effect that gets applied from being targeted by Blob of Blight, which targets the furthest players away from the caster.
+Affected players and others near them will hear a persistent sound effect for as long as the corresponding orbs are in movement.

 Noxious Blight